Understanding Urinary Tract Infections (UTIs), Their Symptoms & Management

 - Kidney stones: Stones (calculi) in the kidney or along the tract can cause reduced flow of urine or obstruction along the tract, leading to the growth of bacteria.

-- Use of urethral catheter: catheterization, which is the use of tubes to allow urine to pass out of the bladder, may increase the risk of developing UTIs.
+- Use of urethral catheter: Catheterization, which is the use of tubes to allow urine to pass out of the bladder, may increase the risk of developing UTIs.
 People with neurological problems who are mostly on catheters are more prone to this.

 - Use of certain birth control methods: using birth control methods that contain spermicides can cause changes in the bacterial flora, creating room for disease-causing bacteria to grow.

-Other risk factors for UTI may include:
+Other risk factors for urinary tract infections may include:

 - Previous cases of UTI